keithmgould/tensorflow-on-raspberry-pi/README.md

 ## Credits

-While the final pieces of grunt work were done primarily by myself and @petewarden, this effort has been going on for almost as long as TensorFlow has been open-source, and involves work that spans multiple months in separate codebases.
-This is an incomprehensive list of people and their work I ran across while working on this.
+While the final pieces of grunt work were done primarily by @samjabrahams and @petewarden, this effort has been going on for almost as long as TensorFlow has been open-source, and involves work that spans multiple months in separate codebases.
+This is an incomprehensive list of people and their work Sam ran across while working on this.

 The majority of the source-building guide is a modified version of [these instructions for compiling TensorFlow on a Jetson TK1](http://cudamusing.blogspot.com/2015/11/building-tensorflow-for-jetson-tk1.html).
 Massimiliano, you are the real MVP. _Note: the TK1 guide was [updated on June 17, 2016](http://cudamusing.blogspot.com/2016/06/tensorflow-08-on-jetson-tk1.html)_